ttran2001/ttran2001.github.io/README.md

    - `sudo systemctl enable NetworkManager.service`
    - `sudo systemctl enable wpa_supplicant.service`

-### 3.7 Changing the password
+### 3.6 Changing the password

 1. The second to last step, we need to change the password of the root so we can login into ArchLinux.
 Type `passwd` and enter the password you want it.
 Retype it to verify that is the password that you wanted.

-### 3.8 Downloading the bootloader
+### 3.7 Downloading the bootloader

 1. For the final step into installing the ArchLinux, we need to install the bootloader.
 First do this by typing `grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id=GRUB`
-2. Next, type `-grub-mkconfig -o /boot/grub/grub.cfg` to update the processor microcodes
+2. Next, type `grub-mkconfig -o /boot/grub/grub.cfg` to update the processor microcodes
 3. Second to last, type `mount /dev/sda1 /mnt` to mount the boot disk as the mounted partition
 4. Lastly, type `grub-install --efi-directory=/dev/sda1` to install the EFI directory to the boot disk via GRUB.
-5. Restart your Virtual Machine my restarting the guest.
+5. Restart your Virtual Machine my typing `reboot`.
 Once doing that, you should be having a new screen that displays GUB on the top.
 This means that you installed your Arch Linux correctly.

-   (Note: I never noticed that I accidentally installed de-latin1 keyboard until entering my login on the Arch Linux.
+   (Note: One of the Virutual Machine, I never noticed that I accidentally installed de-latin1 keyboard until entering my login on the Arch Linux.
 A solution that I did was after signing into the Arch Linux.
 I typed `loadkeys us`.
 This enable me to use the US keyboard.)

-   (Problem: The only problme I had was that I did not was able to know how to install the grub until looking into Arch Linux Wiki)
+   (Problem: The only problmem I had was that I did not was able to know how to install the grub until looking into Arch Linux Wiki)

 ## **Arch Linux VM Modifications**